Updated June 14, 2023

 Advantages of Text Mining

-There are a lot of advantages to using Text Mining.
-They are listed below.
+There are a lot of advantages which are listed below.

-- It saves time and resources and performs efficiently than human brains.
+- It saves time and resources and performs more efficiently than human brains.

 - It helps to track opinions over time.